NCBI-Codeathons/Chronic-Disease-NeoEpitopes/README.md

 ## Software design diagram:

-Detailed information to make the final table
+Workflow of the devolpment process.
 ![Flowchart2](Slide2.jpg)

 ## What is the problem that needs to be solved?